 But because many of us are now able to create the exact life we want.
 No longer do we have to be a blacksmith because our father and grandfather were blacksmiths.
 No longer do we have to spend an entire season planting our food, and then another picking it.

-We have to freedom, that no generation before has had, the opportunity to create our life.
+We have a freedom that no generation before us has had.
+We have the opportunity to create our life.
 The problem is that so many of us don’t take the time to figure out what it is we want to create.

 We just float along, reacting to our environment and external factors.
 We blindly follow impulses and desires that cause us to eat too much, spend too much, and not pay attention to others.